UNIVERSITY NEWS LAST UPDATED : 08 APRIL 2022

 - Further engagements at St Georges Bristol, Wye Valley Music and THSH, Birmingham.

-Preliminary auditions will take place on Friday 24th June 2022.
-6 ensembles will be invited to take place in the Birmingham International Piano Chamber Music Festival in November 2022.
+Preliminary auditions will take place on Friday 24 June 2022.
+Six ensembles will be invited to take place in the Birmingham International Piano Chamber Music Festival in November 2022.
 These ensembles will each give a 45-minute recital as part of the Festival programme.
-3 ensembles will be chosen to proceed to the grand final.
+Three ensembles will be chosen to proceed to the grand final.
 All of the selected ensembles will also take part in masterclasses.
 The competition jury, listed below, will also perform as part of the Festival programme.

 “The keyboard has been the bedrock of domestic music-making for centuries, evolving into the well-loved piano chamber music that we continue to play.
 It was the instrument of Mozart, Beethoven, Robert Schumann, Mendelssohn, Brahms and so many other composers who are central to our core repertoire.